mathewgomas-alfred/mathewgomas.io/tutorials/common_workflows.rst

 .. image:: /images/en/Levels-filter.png
     :alt: level filter dialog

-You can clean the unwanted greys by moving the white triangle in the input levels section to left and darken the black by moving the black triangle to right.
+You can clean the unwanted grays by moving the white triangle in the input levels section to left and darken the black by moving the black triangle to right.

 If you draw in blue pencils and then ink your line art you may need to remove the blue lines first to do that go to :menuselection:`Filters --> Adjust --> Color adjustment` curves or press shortcut :kbd:`Ctrl + M`.